HariSekhon/Knowledge-Base/git.md

 git push
 ```

-This even works with push deletes so watch out (although you'd have time while it iterates through to `Control`-`C` it:
+This even works with push deletes so watch out (although you'd have time while it iterates through to `Ctrl`-`C` it:

 ```shell
 $ git push origin gantt --delete